PrzemekWolw/BlenderUmap2NG/README.md

-﻿# BlenderUmap
+﻿# BlenderUmap2NG
-BlenderUmap is tool export .umap from UE4/5 Games.
+BlenderUmap2NG is tool export .umap from UE4/5 Games to BeamNG.drive level data.

-BlenderUmap can also read .replay files from Fortnite and export actors from them.
+BlenderUmap2NG can also read .replay files from Fortnite and export actors from them.

+Addon skips importing forest data as it exports it directly to BeamNG forestItemData and forest4.json

 ## Requirements
 - Blender 3.0 or higher